dharm-kapadia/1source-cpp/README.md

 * endpoints
 * authentication

 Of the 3 sections, only a few of the attributes in the authentication section should be changed by the user.
-The rest should be left as-is.
+The rest should be left as-is unless otherwise instructed.

 #### General

 This section contains one key/value pair, that of the 1Source REST API "auth_url."
-This endpoint is for use rlogin authentication and retrieval of the auth token on successful login.
+This endpoint is for user login authentication and retrieval of the auth token on successful login.
 That auth token is required on subsequent calls to the 1Source REST API.

+This values should not be changed by the user unless otherwise instructed.

 #### Endpoints
 This section contains key/value pairs related to the 1Source REST API endpoints for events, parties, agreements, and contracts.
-These values should not be changed by the user unless
+These values should not be changed by the user unless otherwise instructed.

 #### Authentication
 This section contains key/value pairs related to the 1Source REST API login authentication (username, password, etc.)